 - Bowl – For the ice water bath.
 The bowl just needs to be big enough to hold the water, ice, and eggs.

-- Large slotted spoon – Use this to set the eggs in the boiling water, and then pull them out again.
+- Large slotted spoon – Use this to set the cold eggs in the boiling water, and then pull them out again.
 If you have a strainer/spider with a handle, that’ll work too.

 How To Cook Hard Boiled Eggs